Living the yogic way

 How a yoga lifestyle can change you forever?
 Practicing Yoga as a way of life or a serious spiritual practice invites us to integrate its fundamental values in our daily activities.
 This supports our practice goals, be they secular or spiritual.

-Here are the 10 principles of life of Yoga.
 These principles are not imposed.
 Rather, their value must be discovered by each person individually, in their own practice and in life.

 Five principles (yama)